 Your moderator will review and report on your completion of the 'Centre plan for Meaningful Employer Involvement'.
 We will impose sanctions if you don't secure meaningful employer involvement for every learner.
-This could mean you receive a written warning from us or, if the plan is not completed, result in us withdrawing your centre approval to deliver the Cambridge Technical Certificate or Diploma in Engineering.
+This could mean you receive a written warning from us or, if the plan is not completed, result in us withdrawing your centre approval to deliver the Cambridge Technical qualification in Sport and Physical Activity.